Armoured Angel: Aftermath

-After Armoured Angel's disbandment, Lucy performed a short stint in Canberra death metal band, Reign of Terror.
-Ward continued work with Psychrist, also performing as a live member of Lord Kaos, and later formed death and thrash metallers, Kill for Satan.
+After Armoured Angel disbanded, Luck performed a short stint in Canberra death metal band Reign of Terror.
+Ward continued work with Psychrist, also performing as a live member of Lord Kaos, and later formed death and thrash metallers Kill for Satan.
 Joel Green currently performs for doom metallers Witchskull.
-Lucy and the Green brothers reunited in late 2006 to remaster their back catalogue, including a 1996 pre-production demo of the band's shelved album, Hymns of Hate.
+Luck and the Green brothers reunited in late 2006 to remaster their back catalogue, including a 1996 pre-production demo of the band's shelved album, Hymns of Hate.
 A compilation album featuring all of the 1987-1996 line-up's material was released in 2013.